manikantag/temenos-SCALE2020/README.md

 - [lab 6 - Intro to Quantum Fabric]()
 - [lab 7 - Next Gen UX with Quantum Visualizer]()

-For more hands-on labs or to experience our APIs, head over to [https://basecamp.temenos.com/s/](https://basecamp.temenos.com/s/) and join the Developer Community.
+For more hands-on learning, to ask a question to our experts or to experience our APIs, head over to [https://basecamp.temenos.com/s/](https://basecamp.temenos.com/s/) and join the Developer Community.

 ##Rate Temenos SCALE